-When you try to import Office document (docx, xlsx, pptx) with embedded objects, the yellow triangle with exclamation mark is displayed.
-Hover your mouse over it and see the warning "There are embedded objects within the document that have not been imported" displayed.
+When you try to import an Office document (.docx, .xlsx, .pptx, etc.) with embedded objects, a yellow triangle with an exclamation mark is displayed.
+Hover your mouse over it, and you will see the warning There are embedded objects within the document that have not been imported.

-- Rename the *.docx, *.xlsx or *.pptx file to *.zip
+Step 2: Rename the *.docx, *.xlsx or *.pptx file to *.zip

-- Find the embeddings folder inside the ZIP structure (in Word it will most likely be "\word\embeddings\").
-Copy this elsewhere and use it as the source for translation.
-It will contain all the embedded objects as single files.
+Step 4: Find the Embeddings folder inside the ZIP structure (in Word, it will most likely be "\word\embeddings\").
+Copy this elsewhere and use it as the source for translation;t will contain all the embedded objects as single files.

-- Copy the translated content back into the embeddings folder in the ZIP structure.
+Step 5: Proceed to translate the job as normal.
+Once it's finished, copy the translated content back into the embeddings folder in the ZIP structure.